Morgawr/yokubi/src/Section1/Part1/Lesson8.md

 This is **very** wrong and not worth providing a translation.

-However, attaching です is okay here, but it doesn’t have the role of a copula in this usage.
-It just adds politeness and doesn’t carry any meaning whatsoever.
+However, attaching です is okay here, but it doesn't have the role of a copula in this usage.
+It just adds politeness and doesn't carry any meaning whatsoever.
 This is the first major way that だ and です are different.
 When it's not attached to a noun, です is just a politeness marker.

 <pre>
 火が赤い